opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

   }
 }
 ```
 This is where I stop.
-The goal has been achieved - a KNN index associated with a neural search pipeline and an ML model.
+The goal has been achieved---a k-NN index associated with a neural search pipeline and an ML model.
 Please stay tuned - I have no big plans for now, but where dad jokes are concerned, the sky is the limit.